-It might take you some time to build back up to a mile time you had before if you take some time off due to an injury or something else in your life.
+It might take you some time to build back up to the mile time you had before if you take some time off due to an injury or something else in your life.

 Ways to Get Faster Running a Mile

-Obviously, it’s helpful to have goals because then we can push ourselves to reach them, so you might be thinking about how you can run a faster mile.
+Obviously, it’s helpful to have goals.
+Then we can push ourselves to reach them – and you might be thinking about how you can run a faster mile.